give-india/frontend-developer-challenge/README.md

 # RadioApp

+## Install packages

+Run `npm i` to install packages required for the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.